We Created the Future of TV (and Movies)

 The Flaws

 Today, a TV series must compete against, literally, millions of series and other types of content.
-But, since TV began, producers have created series appealing to them, not the market, and none can explain how to create a successful one.
+But, since TV began, producers have created series appealing to them, not the market, and none can explain how to create a hit show.
 TV promotion is so ineffective that we proved it minimizes viewers, even for hits.
-Buying decisions are made by guessing.
-And no viable research indicates if a show will be a winner.
-So media and streaming companies hope they’ll be, which is why TV fits the “insanity” definition, doing the same thing over and over hoping for a different result.
+Buying decisions are made by guessing and no viable research indicates if a show will be a success.
+So media and streaming companies hope they’ll be hits which is why TV fits the “insanity” definition, doing the same thing over and over hoping for a different result.

 3.